Wine Club Selections

 ** AUDIOPHILE LP OF THE MONTH CLUB VINYL**

-Album Pairing - OPEN MIKE EAGLE - ‘Brick Body Kids Still Daydream’ - 2017 * This concept album chronicles the life cycle of Chicago's Robert Taylor Homes, a massive public housing project on the South Side where Mike Eagle grew up with his grandparents.
-The buildings were demolished completely in 2007, scattering families that had lived under the same roof for three generations, condemned by bureaucrats and faceless cranes and public indifference.
-Eagle personifies the buildings and brings them back to life, quite literally with arms and eyes and a head like the dome of a stadium, fighting until the last brick crumbles.
+Album Pairing - OPEN MIKE EAGLE - ‘Brick Body Kids Still Daydream’ - 2017 * This concept album chronicles Chicago's Robert Taylor Homes, massive public housing where Mike Eagle grew up with his grandparents.
+The buildings were demolished completely in 2007, scattering families that had lived together for three generations, condemned by bureaucrats and faceless cranes and public indifference.
+Eagle personifies the buildings and brings them back to life with arms and eyes, fighting until the last brick crumbles.
 The album refuses simple categorization just like this wine refuses to be red or white or rosé or orange.
-Both find beauty and humanity in places others wrote off as lost causes.
-Forlorn Hope's entire philosophy centers on loving the longshots, the outsiders, the abandoned projects that others said had no chance, which mirrors perfectly the album's mission to restore dignity and complexity to a place reduced to one-dimensional narratives about despair.
-The co-fermentation brings together varieties from different historical regions that supposedly don't belong together, just as the album insists on the full humanity of communities society tried to simplify and scatter.
-Eagle slips through grey areas throughout the record, noting that things aren't all good but exist on gradients, which captures the wine's refusal to land cleanly in any category.
+Both find humanity in places others wrote off as lost causes.
+Forlorn Hope's entire philosophy centers on loving the longshots and outsiders, which mirrors the album's mission to restore dignity to a place reduced to one-dimensional narratives.
+The co-fermentation brings together varieties that supposedly don't belong together, just as the album insists on the full humanity of communities society tried to simplify and scatter.
+Eagle notes that things exist on gradients, which captures the wine's refusal to land cleanly in any category.
 Both express painful nostalgia alongside genuine joy.
-Both prove that building something meaningful requires working with what history gives you rather than erasing it.
-The album's closing track devastates: they blew up my auntie's building, put out her great grandchildren, who else in America deserves to have that feeling, where else in America will they blow up your village.
-That displacement echoes in every glass of wine made from varieties rescued from obscurity, given new life in unexpected combinations on California mountainsides.
+The album's closing track devastates: they blew up my auntie's building, put out her great grandchildren, who else in America deserves to have that feeling.
+That displacement echoes in every glass made from varieties rescued from obscurity, given new life in unexpected combinations on California mountainsides.

 BODEGAS KRONTIRAS 'Natural' Malbec 2024 * Maipú, Mendoza, Argentina

-Constantinos Krontiras and Silvina Macipe-Krontiras founded Bodegas Krontiras in 2004 after Constantinos, who was born in Greece, fell in love with both Argentina and Silvina during travels.
-The couple saw in Mendoza's high altitude landscape something that reminded them of Greece, particularly the majestic views of Luján de Cuyo at the foot of the Andes.
-They purchased an ancient vineyard in the Perdriel sector of Luján de Cuyo with vines dating back 120 years, then established a new vineyard in their Villa Seca property in Maipú.
-Both sites were rapidly converted to organic farming in 2009, then became fully biodynamic in 2012, making Krontiras one of the first wineries in Argentina to achieve Demeter certification.
-The winery building itself was designed by Silvina according to biodynamic principles, using sacred geometry based on the golden ratio and pi to create what they believe is an optimal environment for winemaking and aging.
-Natural insulating materials like straw were incorporated throughout to minimize energy use and ensure rational use of natural resources.
-Winemaker Maricruz Antolín has managed the estate since 2008 and is widely regarded as a rising star of the Argentine wine scene, with Tim Atkin MW naming her a talent to watch.
-Greek consultant winemaker Panos Zoumboulis brought biodynamic practices to the estate and continues to advise alongside his son Spyros.
-The project represents a cultural fusion: expressing Argentine terroir through Greek philosophical principles.
+Constantinos Krontiras and Silvina Macipe-Krontiras founded Bodegas Krontiras in 2004 after Constantinos, born in Greece, fell in love with both Argentina and Silvina during travels.
+They saw in Mendoza's high altitude landscape something that reminded them of Greece.
+They purchased an ancient vineyard in Perdriel sector of Luján de Cuyo with 120-year-old vines, then established a new vineyard at Villa Seca in Maipú.
+Both sites were rapidly converted to organic in 2009, then fully biodynamic in 2012, making Krontiras one of Argentina's first Demeter-certified wineries.
+Silvina designed the winery building according to biodynamic principles, using sacred geometry based on the golden ratio and pi.
+Natural materials like straw provide insulation.
+Winemaker Maricruz Antolín has managed the estate since 2008 and is widely regarded as a rising star, with Tim Atkin MW naming her a talent to watch.
+Greek consultant Panos Zoumboulis brought biodynamic practices and continues advising with his son Spyros.
+The project represents cultural fusion: Argentine terroir through Greek philosophical principles.

-The Natural Malbec represents Krontiras's most radical statement, a wine made without any sulfur additions at any stage of production.
+The Natural Malbec represents Krontiras's most radical statement, made without any sulfur additions.
 They began experimenting with zero-sulfur wines in 2015, spending two years perfecting the approach before releasing this bottling in 2017.
-The grapes come from their Villa Seca vineyard in Maipú, planted in 2005 on soils that benefit from both organic and biodynamic farming.
-The fruit undergoes careful double hand selection at both cluster and individual grape level before fermentation in stainless steel tanks using only wild yeasts that exist naturally on the grape skins.
-The wine sees no oak aging, preserving the pure fruit expression and mineral character from the high altitude vineyard.
-Without sulfur as a preservative and antioxidant, the winemaking must be impeccably clean to prevent spoilage, which means pristine fruit, meticulous sanitation, and careful temperature control throughout fermentation.
-The resulting wine shows remarkable stability and purity, proving that Mendoza's intense sunlight, low humidity, and high altitude create grapes of extraordinary quality that can speak for themselves without chemical intervention.
-At 13 to 14 percent alcohol, the wine shows ripeness without heaviness, and the decision to skip oak allows the site's character to shine through unfiltered.
+Grapes come from Villa Seca vineyard in Maipú, planted 2005 on soils benefiting from organic and biodynamic farming.
+Fruit undergoes double hand selection before fermentation in stainless steel using only wild yeasts.
+The wine sees no oak, preserving pure fruit and mineral character.
+Without sulfur as preservative and antioxidant, winemaking must be impeccably clean, which means pristine fruit, meticulous sanitation, and careful temperature control.
+The wine shows remarkable stability and purity, proving Mendoza's intense sunlight, low humidity, and high altitude create grapes that can speak for themselves.
+At 13 to 14 percent alcohol, the wine shows ripeness without heaviness, and skipping oak lets the site shine through unfiltered.

 NERD ALERT!! - Making wine without added sulfur represents one of natural winemaking's greatest challenges.
-Sulfur dioxide has been used in winemaking for centuries as both a preservative and antioxidant, preventing unwanted microbial growth and protecting wine from oxidation.
-Removing it entirely requires near-perfect conditions: immaculate fruit with no rot or damage, scrupulously clean winery equipment, careful temperature management, and often a willingness to accept shorter shelf life.
-The practice remains controversial even within natural wine circles, with some winemakers arguing that small sulfur additions actually allow for less intervention overall by preventing problems that would otherwise require corrective measures.
-Krontiras's success with zero-sulfur Malbec demonstrates that Argentina's climate provides significant advantages.
-The combination of high altitude, intense UV radiation, low humidity, and large diurnal temperature swings creates grapes with naturally high polyphenol levels and thick skins that provide inherent stability.
-The biodynamic farming further strengthens vine health and grape quality.
-Interestingly, many of Krontiras's vineyards remain ungrafted on their own roots, a rarity in modern viticulture but possible in Argentina where phylloxera and other soil-borne diseases never colonized certain isolated valleys.
-This allows for what some argue is a purer expression of terroir without the influence of rootstock selection.
+Sulfur dioxide has been used for centuries as preservative and antioxidant, preventing unwanted microbial growth and protecting wine from oxidation.
+Removing it entirely requires near-perfect conditions: immaculate fruit with no rot, scrupulously clean equipment, careful temperature management, and often willingness to accept shorter shelf life.
+The practice remains controversial even within natural wine circles, with some arguing small sulfur additions actually allow less intervention overall by preventing problems requiring corrective measures.
+Krontiras's success demonstrates Argentina's climate advantages.
+High altitude, intense UV radiation, low humidity, and large diurnal swings create grapes with naturally high polyphenols and thick skins providing inherent stability.
+Biodynamic farming further strengthens vine health.
+Interestingly, many Krontiras vineyards remain ungrafted on their own roots, possible in Argentina where phylloxera never colonized certain isolated valleys, allowing what some argue is purer terroir expression.

 Grape(s) - 100% Malbec